Skip to main content

 Exogenous testosterone administration suppresses the HPG axis primarily through negative feedback exerted by testosterone and its principal metabolite, estradiol, at the level of the hypothalamus and pituitary.
 In the hypothalamus, androgens and estrogens act on neurons that synthesize Gonadotropin-Releasing Hormone (GnRH), reducing both the synthesis and the pulsatile release of GnRH.

 This, in turn, removes the primary stimulus to the pituitary’s gonadotroph cells.
 At the pituitary level, testosterone and estradiol directly inhibit the transcription of the genes for the alpha and beta subunits of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
-The result is a profound and sustained state of secondary hypogonadism, characterized by low or undetectable serum LH and FSH, leading to the cessation of endogenous and impaired spermatogenesis.
+The result is a profound and sustained state of secondary hypogonadism, characterized by low or undetectable serum LH and FSH, leading to the cessation of endogenous testosterone production and impaired spermatogenesis.

 In the context of the HPG axis, their critical function is as estrogen receptor antagonists in the hypothalamus and pituitary.
 By binding to estrogen receptors (ERα) on GnRH neurons and gonadotrophs without activating them, they prevent estradiol from exerting its inhibitory effects.
 The central nervous system interprets this blockade as a state of estrogen deficiency.